fingerprintjs/fingerprintjs/README.md

 fingerprintjs.

-### The library is currently under development and not usable.
+### The library is currently under development and only partially usable.

 ### Usage